 Heidi (November 17, 1968)

-Released on November 17, 1968: The inspired and inspiring story from the Swiss Alps for children, lovers, and lovers of children.
+Released on November 17, 1968: (running time 1 hour and 44 minutes) The inspired and inspiring story from the Swiss Alps for children, lovers, and lovers of children.

 Directed by Delbert Mann

 Written by Johanna Spyri with screenplay by Earl Hamner Jr.

 The Actors: Jennifer Edwards (Heidi), Michael Redgrave (Grandfather Jonas), Maximilian Schell (Richard Sessemann), Jean Simmons (Fraulein Rottenmeier), Walter Slezak (Father Richter), Peter van Eyck (Doctor Bernd Reboux), Zuleika Robson (Klara), John Moulder Brown (Peter), Karl Lieffen (Sebastian), Elisabeth Neumann-Viertel (Grandmother), Miriam Spoerri (Aunt Dete), John Crawley (the boy)

 Fear not ladies, this motion picture is an amazing telling of the classic story made for children, and lovers, and lovers of children, but the fact remains, it was responsible for changing the relationship of American NFL Football with television forevermore

 In 1968 two AFL teams were playing football and it was being shown across the country on the NBC television network.
 The day was Sunday November 17, 1968, and the Oakland Raiders were playing the New York Jets in a thrilling football game.
 The score was close, and either team could pull off a victory . . . and as the clock on the wall ticked 4pm, it was time to begin the Sunday afternoon movie . . . this movie, the 1968 version of Heidi.
 The network turned off the football feed and started this movie.